 More rarely, cats or armadillos can transmit the disease.

-In rare cases, the fungus can be inhaled or ingested, causing infection to parts of the body other than the skin.
+In rare cases, the fungus can be inhaled or ingested, causing infection in parts of the body other than the skin.

 Sporotrichosis does not appear to be transmitted from person to person.